 Being a lifelong learner is so important to me and many marketing professionals or people responsible for marketing in general.
 A conclusion I'm ready to make with confidence is that a website is never done, a marketing plan is never good enough and these are the two most important (and common) things we deliver.
 Is a website or a marketing plan the only thing impacting growth of any agency or small business?
 Absolutely not.

-So continue reading and I'll cover my real-world small business growing pains.
-From completing the missing items on my website, to avidly listening and struggling to find consistency in what customers want and moving forward no matter how anxious I am, there's nothing like the 4,000 word vent and a-ha! moments that lie ahead.
-I’m hoping you can relate to something mentioned here or find this while having a difficult time getting your small agency, business or even career shit together!
+So continue reading and I'll cover my real-world small business and career growing pains as a marketer.
+No matter how anxious I am, there's nothing like the 4,000 word vent and a-ha! moments that lie ahead.
+I’m hoping you can relate to something mentioned here or find this while having a difficult time getting your small agency, business or even marketing career together!

 A website is never done.
 A marketing plan is never good enough.

-It’s been 3 years now since I wrote a lofty business plan, secured my first couple of clients, left the corporate world and opened a local business.
+I took my first feelance project on when I was 13, and quicly became a developer, designer and marketer.
+It's been over 3 years now since I left a great paying job as a CMO, wrote a lofty business plan, secured my first couple of clients, left the corporate world and opened a small, local business.
 That's 156 weeks.
 780 working days.
 3,900 hours of logged work for customers.
 Nearly 200K in revenue generated.

 On today of all days, a rather joyful day where I took notice that I am killing it, I don't need another tip about what's new in Google Search , how to increase engagement on social media or what the next iPhone will do that mine doesn't.
 While I enjoy the idea of beginning my blog and regularly jot down great ideas for "Break Free," there are many growing pains, distractions and questions with unknown answers at the top of my mind.
 Am I really ready to share my stories and experience with freelancing, tech companies, agencies and life?